Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 ![](/Pictures/GB_Boy_Colour_front_back.jpg)

 START and SELECT buttons are solid and responsive, not like the mushy buttons of the genuine GBC.
-Good point for the GB Boy Colour !
+Good point for the GB Boy Colour.
+On the other hand, the directional pad with rounded edges is painfull to use on long gaming sessions but is responsive enough.

 ## User manual
 ![](/Documentation/Flyer_GB_Boy_Colour_3.png)